joeky888/dotfile/Software/Command/dig.md

 =====
 * $ apt-cyg install bind-utils
 * OR
-* $ sudo apt-fast install dnsutils
+* $ sudo app-fast install dnsutils

 Find out ip of a host
 =====